 Variations and Tips

-- Storing and reheating: Store leftover quinoa in an airtight container in the fridge for up to a week.
-Reheat with a splash of water to prevent drying out.
+- Storage: Keep leftovers in a sealed container in the fridge up to a week.
+Reheat with a splash of water so it doesn’t dry out.

 Instant Pot Quinoa Meal Ideas